The General series: The Zanj

 Little is known of the Zanj City States or its people, other than that Tewfik ibn'Jamal lost his eye while campaigning there, and that it is the source of kave (coffee) and the extremely valuable torofib silk.
 The Zanj are practitioners of the Baháʼí Faith.
 This form of worship is particularly offensive to the orthodox Sunni Muslims of The Colony, and perhaps the source and cause of the Zanj Wars.

 Others

 Chosen series

 In the follow-up novel The Chosen, a copy of Center, along with the recorded mind of Raj Whitehall, is sent to the planet Visager to help boost that society to the point where it too can join what has now become Bellevue's multi-world Federation.
 This time, Center recruits half-brothers Jeffrey Farr and John Hosten to help remake a world.
 Standing in their way is a nation of eugenically bred warriors called the Chosen, the strongest, most technologically advanced military force on the planet, who believe that all non-Chosen are merely slaves who haven't been caught yet.
-The novel's setting is based on Europe (with recognizable analogues for England, France, Germany, Italy and Spain) during the early 20th century, before and after World War I, and on what David Drake considered the reality of S. M. Stirling's Draka universe.